juji-io/docs/docs/faq.md

 : Currently you can export all your chat data to a CSV file, which can then be easily imported into third-party applications, such as SalesForce and Marketo.
-Check out [how to eport to CSV](../reports#export-audience-data).
+Check out [how to export to CSV](../juji-studio/reports#export-audience-data).
 If you have specific data-export requirements, please feel free to write to us (support@juji.io).